 Always talking about Micro-Moments, Google recommended that the best way to respond to these search intents was to be useful with relevant content, which clearly shows expertise and authority, and which is “accountable”, that is to say, “responsible” and therefore that can be trusted.

-In 2020, Google released a nearly 100-page study, presenting what according to him, it is the most correct way to analyze the behavior of people when it comes to satisfying a need, from the moment that something triggers this need until the moment in which the person manages to solve it.
+In 2020, Google released a nearly 100-page study, presenting what according to him, is the most correct way to analyze the behaviour of people when it comes to satisfying a need, from the moment that something triggers this need until the moment in which the person manages to solve it.

 The study is especially focused on the need to purchase something, but its concepts are valid for any other type of need, such as learning to do something.

-Obviously, if the Messy Middle model is equivalent to how people behave when solving a problem, then companies must not only know what its phases are but also what to do in each of them.
+If the Messy Middle model is equivalent to how people behave when solving a problem, then companies must not only know what its phases are but also what to do in each of them.